Phyllis Thaxter: Career

 In 1978, Thaxter was cast with Glenn Ford as Jonathan and Martha Kent in the blockbuster film Superman.
-In 1992, she appeared in the season nine "Family Secrets" episode of Murder, She Wrote.
+In 1992, she appeared in the season-nine "Family Secrets" episode of Murder, She Wrote.

-In 2003, Thaxter had a seconds long appearance in the Midsomer Murders episode "The Fisher King" (season 7, episode 3).
+In 2003, Thaxter had a seconds-long appearance in the Midsomer Murders episode "The Fisher King" (season seven, episode three).

 Personal life

 Patricia Bosworth, in her biography of Montgomery Clift, tells of Thaxter's close relationship with Clift in the early 1940s, writing that they "seemed so close that a great many people assumed they would eventually marry".

 While at MGM, Phyllis Thaxter married James T. Aubrey Jr., who later became president of CBS-TV and MGM.
 They had two children.
 The couple divorced in 1962.

 In 1962, Thaxter married Gilbert Lea.
 They were married for 46 years until his death on May 4, 2008.
+Her family and she were Episcopalians, and her maternal grandfather was a minister.
+During her time of residency in California, she was a member of the All Saints Episcopal Church in Beverly Hills, where she additionally held the wedding of her first marriage in November 1944.

 Death

-Thaxter died on August 14, 2012, aged 92, in Longwood, Florida after an eight-year battle with Alzheimer's disease.
+Thaxter died on August 14, 2012, aged 92, in Longwood, Florida after an eight-year period with Alzheimer's disease.

 She was cremated, and her ashes were scattered in Maine.